The history of Uplands

 Uppsala’s student nations started forming during the first half of the 17th century, after the University was reestablished in 1595.
 In the beginning, there were a lot more Nations than there are today.
 What we know as Uplands Nation today, originally was three different Nations: Roslags Nation, Fjärdhundra Nation and Uplands Nation.
 These three represented different parts of the region of Uppland.
 1642 is counted as the year that Uplands Nation was founded.
 The two other Nations of the Uppland region were also founded around this time.

 From the beginning, the university was not that fond of the Nations.
 However, in 1663 the Konsistoriet decided to appoint Inspectors at the Nations to supervise the students activities and studies.
 The Nations were through that put under the watchful eye of the university and membership became mandatory for all students.
-Our current Inspector, Björn Victor, was appointed in 2019 for the coming five years.

 The nations were thus institutionalized into Uppsala’s academic sphere, permanently as it would turn out, and nation membership was made obligatory for all students.
 Nation membership at this time was, as the term implies, based on the home province or city of every student.
 The fellow members of a given nation therefore came to be called ”landsmän”, meaning countrymen or compatriots.